Housing economics, macroeconomics and climate economics

 Bjørnar is a Postdoctoral Researcher at Housing Lab and an Associate Professor in Economics at Østfold University College.
 He obtained his Ph.D. in Economics from the Department of Economics at the Norwegian University of Science and Technology in 2013.

 His research is mainly focused on applied econometrics in macroeconomics, the housing market and climate economics.

 Exploring the relationship between Airbnb and traditional accommodation for regional variations of tourism markets (with Birgit Leick, Mehtap Aldogan Eklund and Evgueni.
-Vinogradov) Tourism Economics, 2021, forthcoming, in press.
+Vinogradov) Tourism Economics, forthcoming.

 Tourism Development and Border Asymmetries: An Exploratory Analysis of Market-Driven Cross-Border Shopping Tourism (with Birgit Leick and Theo Schewe).
-Tourism Planning & Development, 2020, forthcoming.
+Tourism Planning & Development, 2020, 18(6), pp. 673–698.